rgcr/m-cli/Readme.md

-      m dock autohide NO            # Disable Dock's auto hide feature m dock magnification YES      # Turn magnification on m dock magnification NO       # Turn magnification off m dock position BOTTOM        # Change Dock's position to the bottom of the screen m dock position LEFT          # Change Dock's position to the left of the screen m dock position RIGHT         # Change Dock's position to the right of the screen m dock addblankspace          # Add a blank space (separator) to the Dock m dock addrecentitems         # Add a stack containg your recent items to the Dock
+      m dock autohide NO            # Disable Dock's auto hide feature m dock magnification YES      # Turn magnification on m dock magnification NO       # Turn magnification off m dock magnificationsize x    # Set the max size of the icons as the cursor gets closer to them m dock position BOTTOM        # Change Dock's position to the bottom of the screen m dock position LEFT          # Change Dock's position to the left of the screen m dock position RIGHT         # Change Dock's position to the right of the screen m dock addblankspace          # Add a blank space (separator) to the Dock m dock addrecentitems         # Add a stack containg your recent items to the Dock
                                     # (You can change the stack's type by right clicking on it)
-      m dock prune                  # Removes all apps from Dock
+      m dock prune                  # Remove all items from dock
 ```

 #### Dir: